AMC Gremlin: United Kingdom

 American Motors vehicles were exported to the United Kingdom during the 1960s and 1970s and sold by Rambler Motors (A.M.C.)
 Ltd in London with dealers in London, Yorks, Kent, and Worcester.
 While earlier models such as the Rambler Classic, Rebel, Ambassador, and Matador had been exported as completed factory right-hand-drive vehicles, only left-hand-drive Gremlins were exported to the United Kingdom.
-A U.K company called C.T.
+A British company called C.T.
 Wooler, in Andover, Hampshire had been in the business for a long time converting LHD cars to RHD and entered into an agreement with AMC to convert AMC vehicles.
-C.T Wooler converted Gremlins as well as AMC Pacers and Jeeps.
+Wooler converted Gremlins as well as AMC Pacers and Jeeps.

 Hurst Rescue System 1

 Between 1972 and 1974, Hurst Performance marketed "a highway safety vehicle" for emergency services, as well as a compact alternative to trucks for motorsport race tracks.
 The "Hurst Rescue System 1" was based on the AMC Gremlin and designed to quickly assist vehicle extrication of crash victims.
-The vehicle came with the "Hurst Rescue Tool", commonly known as "The Jaws of Life", winch, stretcher, as well as firefighting and first aid supplies.
+The vehicle came with the "Hurst Rescue Tool", commonly known as "The Jaws of Life", winch, stretcher, and firefighting and first aid supplies.
 The vehicle also included push bumpers and a 25-gallon water tank.
 The price for this fully equipped rescue vehicle was between $11,000 to $13,000.